Structure Follows Strategy, in Strategy Driven Enterprise Organizations

 Copyright Enterprise Design Labs 2005 - 2018

-Strategy implementation is the responsibility of top, middle and lower/line managers focused on the creation of new strategic assets (capabilities and core competencies) and/or enhancing and strengthen existing strategic assets in order for the organization to maintain its ability to achieve future outcomes.
+Strategy implementation is one of three co-incident processes involves in the strategy management.
 The strategy implementation process involves the translation of chosen strategy (from the set of options resulting from strategy formulation) into organizational methods and actions so as to achieve strategic goals and objectives.
+It is the responsibility of top, middle and lower/line managers focused on the creation of new strategic assets (capabilities and core competencies) and/or enhancing and strengthen existing strategic assets in order for the organization to maintain its ability to achieve future outcomes.
 Strategy implementation provides the connecting loop between formulation and execution and control.

 Factors Influencing Strategy Implementation Success/Failure

 Strategy implementation is key to any organization's survival.
 Strategy implementation requires the collaboration of everyone inside the organization, and on many occasions parties outside the organization.
 Strategy implementation is the responsibility of middle and lower level managers, however the role of top management is vital in preparing a workable strategy and communicating it clearly so that middle and lower level managers can easily implement it Strategy implementation consists of all the decisions and activities/actions required to turn strategic choices into reality, and requires an organization model that enables effective strategic decision-making, and competencies in strategic management such as:

 All these factors are interdependent and influence each other and, to varying degrees, the success/failure of strategy implementation.